CEWendel/Twilio-Hackpack-for-Heroku-and-Express/README.md

 3) Deploy to Heroku
 <pre> git push heroku master </pre>
+Don't open the app until after you configure your Twilio info!

 ###Configuration
 There are a couple ways you can configure your app